ArshErgon/temp-portfolio/README.md

 # You should read this first
-### You can freely use this portfolio, can make changes and all that, but you can't remove my name from the footer.
-That's my copyright, because I want to grow my network more and I hope you respect that.
+### You can freely use this portfolio, can make changes and all that, but you have to give me credit. because I want to grow my network more and I hope you respect that.
 <br>

 ## Tools which made it possible